 #5 – Cut and Sew

-Just like the name implies, you cut out materials and you basically sew them into a T-Shirt.
+Just like the name implies, you cut out materials and you basically sew them into a T-shirt.
 Plain simple.
-But what makes it unique is that you can be creative and print each material in any designs you want and create your unique T-Shirts.
+But what makes it unique is that you can be creative and print each material in any design you want and create your unique T-shirts.

 Use some weights to hold the fabric in place then using the air erasable marker or tailor’s chalk, draw around the edge of the pattern pieces taking care not to pull the cloth.
 Once you’re done drawing, cut out the shapes with the scissors.